MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-updates.md

 ### Change whether the "Check for Updates" button is enabled

-Change whether local users will be able to click the "Check for Updates" option in the Microsoft Auto-Update user interface.
+Change whether local users will be able to click the "Check for Updates" option in the Microsoft AutoUpdate user interface.

 |||
 |:---|:---|